raj-jaiswal/raj-jaiswal/README.md

-- 👋 Hi, I’m @raj-jaiswal
+- 👋 Hi, I’m @Raj-Jaiswal
 - 👀 I’m interested in 3d Modelling,programming in javascript and making games on unity.
 - 🌱 I’m currently learning Blender and Web designing.
 - 💞️ I’m looking to collaborate on ...